-An important part of the work of the General Committees will be to establish Procedures and Guidelines to help the ITTC Organizations Member maintain their institutional credibility with regard to quality assurance of products and services such as predictions and evaluations, and quality assurance of designs.
+An important part of the work of the General Committees will be to establish Procedures and Guidelines to help the ITTC Member Organizations maintain their institutional credibility with regard to quality assurance of products and services such as predictions and evaluations, and quality assurance of designs.
 The General Committees will develop detailed plans in accordance with Conference Recommendations and their work should be directed towards the techniques and understanding of physical and numerical modelling as a means of predicting full-scale behaviour.
 While maintaining an awareness of progress, fundamental theoretical studies and fundamental aspects of numerical fluid computation should be covered by other fora.
+Procedures and Guidelines shall contain only techniques which are applicable in commercial practice.